home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/config-flow.md

 ---
-title: "Integration needs to be able to be set up via the UI (IQS001)"
+title: "Integration needs to be able to be set up via the UI"
 related_rules:
   - test-before-configure
   - unique-config-entry